allantsai123/COSC310project/README.md

 	Mike Nowicki

 Project Description:
         Develop an interactive conversational travel agent that responds to user questions using Java.
-The user can ask the chatbot any question that is related to the trip such as weather of the destonation, cost of the vacation, etc.
+The user can ask the chatbot any question that is related to the trip such as weather of the destination, cost of the vacation, and transportation for the trip, etc.

 ========================================================================================================